José López Sallaberry: Life and work

 He began his studies in 1875 at the Higher Technical School of Architecture of Madrid and obtained the title of Architect in 1881.
 In 1888, he was put in charge of site preparation for what is now known as the Cementerio de la Almudena.

 Among his most familiar buildings are the Edificio ABC Serrano (1894) and two theaters; the Teatro El Dorado and the Teatro Fontalba, which display his eclecticism.
 He was also responsible for th restoration of the façade of the Teatro de la Comedia, following a disastrous fire in 1915.
-The Casino de Madrid and the Banco Hispano America have both been designated a Spanish Property of Cultural Interest.
+The Casino de Madrid and the Banco Hispano Americano have both been designated a Spanish Property of Cultural Interest.
 After 1904, he was an Academician at the Real Academia de Bellas Artes de San Fernando.

 In his role as an urban planner, his most notable work involved the initial layout of the Gran Vía; performed in collaboration with Francisco Andrés Octavio.
 This project kept him occupied from 1905 until his death.
 He also oversaw the transference of the Fuente de Cibeles to its present location.

 He was married to María Monasterio and they had three daughters.
 He died at his home on the Calle de la Montera and was interred at the Saint Isidore Cemetery.